 Extra marks for presentation (a sweetheart!) and the textured sprinkling of demerara sugar on these juicy little single-serve delights.
 They’re heaven for breakfast.
 Yep, pie for breakfast.

 3119 Los Feliz Blvd., Atwater Village; 323-662-8600 or thevillagebakeryandcafe.com

 Cereal Killer Cheesecake Pie at The Pie Hole

-Next-level creativity for crunch lovers: A house-made cheesecake filling is flecked with Fruity Pebbles, then poured into a Nilla Wafer crust and topped with Frosted Flakes.
-Or Froot Loops.
+Next-level creativity for crunch lovers: Cheesecake filling is flecked with Fruity Pebbles, then poured into a Nilla Wafer crust and topped with Frosted Flakes or Froot Loops.
 (It’s supposed to taste like cereal and milk, but we think it’s way better.)

 Butterfinger Pie at Republic of Pie

-Peanut butter, chocolate and crunchy wafers equal a candy lover's fresh-baked dream at this beloved North Hollywood hang-out, where the Stumptown Coffee flows (and guests' glycemic levels are happily off the charts).
+Peanut butter, chocolate and crispy wafers equal a candy lover’s freshly baked dream at this beloved North Hollywood hangout, where the Stumptown Coffee flows and the guests’glycemic levels are happily off the charts.

 11118 Magnolia Blvd., North Hollywood; 818-308-7990 or republicofpie.com